-The non-hydrostatic, cloud resolving ATHAM model (Oberhuber et al., 1998; Herzog et al., 1998, 2003), used in this study has originally been developed to simulate volcanic eruption plumes (Graf et al., 1999).
-Subsequently, it was applied to biomass-burning

-- 5 plumes (e.g. Trentmann et al., 2006) and atmospheric applications (Guo et al., 2004).
+The non-hydrostatic, cloud-resolving ATHAM model (Oberhuber et al., 1998; Herzog et al., 1998, 2003), used in this study has originally been developed to simulate volcanic eruption plumes (Graf et al., 1999).
+Subsequently, it was applied to biomass-burning plumes (e.g. Trentmann et al., 2006) and atmospheric applications (Guo et al., 2004).
 The model uses a z vertical coordinate, and can be run both in 2-D and 3-D mode.
 Tracers, including all hydrometeors, are active.
-This means that the density of the gasparticle mixture and heat capacity of the fluid are influenced by the local concentration of all tracers (Oberhuber et al., 1998). - The simulations in this work include the following physical processes, and are similar to the work in (Gerken et al., 2013a): Shortwave radiation (Langmann et al., 1998) and longwave radiation (Mlawer et al., 1997), bulk-microphysics (Herzog et al., 1998).
-Turbulence closure is of 1.5-order and predicts both turbulent length scale and turbulent kinetic energy (horizontal and vertical) (Herzog et al., 2003).
-The modified Hybrid (v6) - 15 land surface model (Friend et al., 1997; Friend and Kiang, 2005; Gerken et al., 2012) and the Coupled Ocean-Atmosphere Response Experiment (COARE) algorithm v2 (Fairall et al., 1996a, b) water surface scheme compute turbulent energy fluxes above land and water.
+This means that the density of the gas-particle mixture and heat capacity of the fluid are influenced by the local concentration of all tracers (Oberhuber et al., 1998).

+The simulations in this work include the following physical processes, and are similar to the work in Gerken et al. (2013a): shortwave radiation (Langmann et al., 1998), longwave radiation (Mlawer et al., 1997), and bulk microphysics (Herzog et al., 1998).
+Turbulence closure is of the order of 1.5 and predicts both turbulent length scale and turbulent kinetic energy (horizontal and vertical) (Herzog et al., 2003).
+The modified Hybrid (v6) land-surface model (Friend et al., 1997; Friend and Kiang, 2005; Gerken et al., 2012) and the Coupled Ocean-Atmosphere Response Experiment (COARE) - algorithm v2 (Fairall et al., 1996a, b) water surface scheme compute turbulent energy fluxes above land and water.
 Nam Co Lake has a mean depth of > 50 m (Wang et al., 2009).
-The surface model and the coupled system were shown to perform well for this site (Gerken - et al., 2012, 2013a, 2014) and the reader is referred to these publications for a more extensive model description.
+The surface model and the coupled system were shown to perform well for this site (Gerken et al., 2012, 2013a, 2014) and the reader is referred to these publications for a more extensive model description.

-2.3 Model setup and cases
+2.3 Model set-up and cases

-Due to the almost parallel orientation of Nam Co Lake and the Nyenchen Thangla mountains, it is possible to simulate the system's most important dynamical features such as the dirunal cycle of turbulent fluxes, the formation of a lake-breeze and the interaction between locally generated clouds and the complex topography using a 2- the Nam Co station, as location of our measurements, and through the Nyenchen Thangla mountain chain, which is of relatively low height at this location compared to the glaciated peaks in the Western range.
-The maximum elevation difference between the lake level and the mountain chain is approximately 800 m.
-As the 2-D modelling setup does not permit flow around the mountain chain, we expect to overestimate the influence of topography.
+Due to the almost parallel orientation of Nam Co Lake and the Nyenchen Thangla mountains, it is possible to simulate the system's most important dynamical features such as the diurnal cycle of turbulent fluxes, the formation of a lake breeze and the interaction between locally generated clouds and the complex topography using a 2-D approach (Gerken et al., 2013a, 2014).
+Our model domain cuts across the lake, the Nam Co station, as location of our measurements, and through the Nyenchen Thangla mountain chain, which is of relatively low height at this location compared to the glaciated peaks in the western range.
+The maximum elevation difference between the lake level and the mountain chain is approx. 800 m.
+As the 2-D modelling set-up does not permit flow around the mountain chain, we expect to overestimate the influence of topography.